-NEWTON ORDINANCES - PLANNING AND DEVELOPMENT DIVISION 2.
+§ 22-50 NEWTON ORDINANCES - PLANNING AND DEVELOPMENT

+DIVISION 2.
 DEMOLITION DELAY

 Sec.
 22-50.
-Demolition of historically significant buildings or structures - intent and purpose.
+Demolition of historically significant buildings or structures.

-This division is adopted in furtherance of the policy set forth in the Newton Comprehensive Plan to assure the preservation and enhancement of the City of Newton's historical and cultural heritage by preserving, rehabilitating or restoring whenever possible, buildings or structures which have distinctive architectural features or historical associations that contribute to the historic fabric of the City.
+(a) Intent and Purposes.
+This section is adopted in furtherance of the policy set forth in the Newton Comprehensive Plan to assure the preservation and enhancement of the City of Newton's historical and cultural heritage by preserving, rehabilitating or restoring whenever possible, buildings or structures which have distinctive architectural features or historical associations that contribute to the historic fabric of the City.